 The 'pedigree' links are to allbreedpedigree.com and we have endeavoured to ensure that any missing stallions have been added to that site.
 However, it is possible that some have been overlooked, in which case clicking on the pedigree link may give a 'not found' message.
 Please inform us via the forum if you find any that are missing.
 Also, please be aware that because anybody can create or amend details on allbreedpedigree.com, the pedigrees may not be entirely accurate.

-The more recent Forest Run Stallions lists are being added to the site, so that people can check where the dam of their pony is or was likely to be running.
-Once these have been added, then each stallion's page will show the actual years that he ran the forest.
-Until then, 'Forest Run: yes' means that the stallion was forest run at some point in his life; it doesn't mean that he is running the forest currently.
+The Forest Run Stallions lists for 2006 to 2014 have been added to the site, so that people can check where the dam of their pony is/was likely to be running.
+Where possible, the page for each of the more recent forest run stallions shows the actual years that he ran the forest.
+Where it shows 'Forest Run: yes', this means that the stallion was forest run at some point in his life; it doesn't mean that he is running the forest currently.